Meme Culture and Society: Internet Humor Holds Real Power

 Why We Meme: Psychology, Identity, and Connection

 There’s also the performance aspect; posting a meme is a way to build your identity online.
 Are you the sarcastic humorist, the thoughtful activist, or the wholesome meme sharer?
-Memes are modern personality quizzes that reveal how we want to be perceived.
+Memes act like modern personality quizzes, revealing how we want to be perceived.

 And then there’s virality.
 The drive to go viral turns meme-making into a game of attention economy.
-This blend of creativity, timing, and cultural awareness is why meme creators are now seen as legitimate digital influencers in their own right.
+Timing, cultural awareness, and creativity become social capital, and meme creators sometimes become influencers in their own right.

 The Dark Side of Meme Culture